Visiting the atmospheric Bective Abbey Ruins

 When the Anglo-Norman lord Hugh de Lacy, Lord of Meath, was killed in 1195 his body was buried in Bective but his head was brought to St Thomas’s Abbey, Dublin.
 The two monasteries fell out over who had the right to de Lacy’s remains until the Bishop of Meath intervened in 1205 in favour of St Thomas’s.
 The Abbots of Bective were involved in disputes with other Cistercian houses such as Mellifont, Co.
 Meath and Jerpoint, Co.
 Kilkenny.

-Archaeologists discovered heraldic floor tiles at Bective that bore the arms of Gearoid Mór Fitzgerald, 8th earl of Kildare, and they believe that the early 16th century renovations were done under his ownership of Bective.
+Archaeologists discovered heraldic floor tiles at Bective that bore the arms of Gearoid Mór Fitzgerald, the 8th earl of Kildare, and they believe that the early 16th century renovations were done under his ownership of Bective.

 Why visit Bective Abbey?